Surumon/MC1710-SoHpack/README.md

 <h3>Client Side (Selective Update)</h3>
 1. Ensure the server is running the newer version.
-2. See changelog.txt and read the changes.
+2. See changelog.md and read the changes.
 3. Delete updated mods from the mods folder.
 4. Install the specific mods listed.
 5. Update the specific config files listed.